dr-natetorious/TIM-8150-Artifical_Intelligence/Week5_Automation/Readings/README.md

 > This article examines the potential for AI in defense logistics and the DOD's relationship with industry to meet the logistical demands of the modern battlespace.

+The United States has been the world super power by outspending other countries in terms of scientific innovation and military force.
+However, as the world continues to evolve these investments are unlikely to soley maintain that position.
+For instance, China increases has increased funding by 18% (2018 = 409B/yr) annually for 20 years, versus the US adds 4% (498B/yr).

+Another set of challenges exist that keeping large military forces on constant vigal is not sustainable.
+Consider the middle east conflict, where the US "won" but not before spending trillions of dollars with debate-able results.
+Continuing to scale that strategy to globally should eventually deplete the country by spreading itself too thin.

+Instead, the authors propose that logistical operations transition to human augmentation processes, and those technologies handle this aspect.
+This frees up the humans to focus on more value-differetiation such as leading the robotic strike, versus boots on the ground.

+> This world in arms is not spending money alone.
+It is spending the sweat of its laborers, the genius of its scientists, the hopes of its children.
+The cost of one modern heavy bomber is this: a modern brick school in more than 30 cities.
+It is two electric power plants, each serving a town of 60,000 population.
+It is two fine, fully equipped hospitals.
+It is some 50 miles of concrete highway.
+We pay for a single fighter plane with a half million bushels of wheat.
+We pay for a single destroyer with new homes that could have housed more than 8,000 people.
+This, I repeat, is the best way of life to be found on the road the world has been taking.
+(President Dwight D. Eisenhower, 1961)

 ## Amazon Robotics (2020)

 Amazon Robotics.
 (2020) Our Vision. [https://www.amazonrobotics.com](https://www.amazonrobotics.com).